 IAIA's Learning Lab provides free individual and group tutoring on a drop-in and appointment basis for current IAIA students.

+Appointments can be either in-person or remote via Zoom meetings.
 The Lab offers professional Math Specialists (tutors) and Writing Specialists (tutors).
 Additionally, the Lab offers peer Tech Tutors for computer support.